kaloz/mwlwifi/README.md

 3. Run the following commands:
     ```sh
     make V=s package/kernel/mwlwifi/{clean,prepare,compile} # -jx - where X is your cores/threads or just leave it out
+    make V=s # -jx - where X is your cores/threads or just leave it out
     ```

 ### Special Considerations